 This page explains how we use your data.

 This Privacy Notice is a statement by The Public Defence Solicitors’ Office to clients that describes how we collect, use, retain and disclose personal information which we hold.
-This privacy notice is part of our commitment to ensure that we process your personal information/data in accordance with the General Data Protection Regulation (GDPR), the Data Protection Act 2018 and any other applicable data protection law in the United Kingdom.
+This privacy notice is part of our commitment to ensure that we process your personal information/data in accordance with the UK General Data Protection Regulation (UK GDPR), the Data Protection Act 2018 and any other applicable data protection law in the United Kingdom.

 The Public Defence Solicitors’ Office is a service operated by the Scottish Legal Aid Board (SLAB), which is the public authority which administers legal aid in Scotland in terms of the Legal Aid (Scotland) Act 1986.
 The Data Controller is the Scottish Legal Aid Board the contact details of which are shown at the last page of this notice.

 We provide legal services directly to individuals.
 In carrying out this function we collect, use and retain different types of personal information about you.
 We rely on specific provisions under Article 6 of the General Data Protection Regulation as the lawful basis for processing of data, as a task carried out in the public interest or in the exercise of official authority vested in the controller.